 L.A.
 Care’s mission is to provide access to quality health care for Los Angeles County’s vulnerable and low-income communities and residents and to support the safety net required to achieve that purpose.

-Click here for more information on L.A.
+Learn more about L.A.
 Care Health Plan.

 L.A.
 Care funds APHCV with Robert E. Tranquada Safety Net Initiative (Tranquada XV)